 s capacitive transducer and other high-impedance signal sources without the need for bias resistors.

 and a buffer amplifier to condition the signal.
 Buffers take many forms, but most of them compromise

-inputs without the need for bias resistors.
+ments in op amp technology allow AC-coupled inputs without the need for bias resistors.

 transistors.
 For these, each input connects to both an NPN difference pair and a PNP difference pair.
 By combining these parallel input stages, the second stage ensures a wide input common-mode range.